 In hierarchies, overlapping dimensions can be found as forks.
 When an entity operates as a parent in two different dimensional hierarchies, a fork occurs.
 The classification of fork entities with one-to-many relationships was then identified.

-The following chart summarizes the differences between the Star and Snowflake Schemas by comparing the Star and Snowflake Schema across numerous factors:
+The following chart summarizes the differences between the Star Schema vs Snowflake Schema by comparing the Star and Snowflake Schema across numerous factors:

 |Star Schema||Snowflake Schema|